jjyeh-unc/decaf/README.md

 - Non-standard hardware is not required.
 - Installation time is minimal by donwloading just decaf_functions.R, decaf_classifier.Rdata and example.rds.
 - A typical runtime for a dataset with around 150 samples is less than 5 seconds.
+- Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.

-This repo contains:
+# This repo contains:

-A. function (decaf_functions.R) and data (decaf_classifier.Rdata) needed to run DeCAF, as well as an example dataframe (example.rds).
+- Function (decaf_functions.R) and data (decaf_classifier.Rdata) needed to run DeCAF, as well as an example dataframe (example.rds).

-B. newly generated bulk RNAseq (N=129, UNC-bulk) and scRNAseq (N=6, UNC-sc) data.

-C. scripts and other parsed public data used to train/validate DeCAF, and generate figures/tables associated with the manuscript (manuscript_data_scripts).
+- Scripts needed to reproduce manuscript results, including to train/validate DeCAF, and generate figures/tables (manuscript_scripts).

-Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.
+# About datasets:

+- Newly generated raw data are available upon request by the reviewers and will made available to the public after the manuscript is accepted.
+- Processed datasets are too large to be deposited on github, and can be found at:
+- Processed datasets contains:
+A. 11 public bulk RNAseq datasets.
+B. newly generated bulk RNAseq data (N=129, UNC-bulk).
+C. newly generated scRNAseq data (N=6, UNC-sc).

-# Installation
+# Install DeCAF
 Download decaf_functions.R, decaf_classifier.Rdata and example.rds in the working directory.

 # Run DeCAF